Gorman Bechard: Broken Side of Time

 His last narrative film, 2013's Broken Side of Time, premiered at VisionFest in New York City in June 2013, and won the Audience Choice Award for Best Narrative Feature at CineKink 2014.
 It was released on DVD and streaming media in May 2014.
 In Blurt, Danny Phillips wrote, "Watching Dolce's slip into the abyss is somewhat like watching a car stranded on the tracks as a train barrels towards it.
 You really want to help, to scream 'Get out of the way!' but deep inside we want to see what happens next.
 Broken Side of Time is a look at a journey and a destination, a glimpse at what happens when you give all yourself to something and are used, tossed aside in return.
 Dolce is a train wreck personified and I could not stop watching."

 Documentaries

 Color Me Obsessed, a film about The Replacements

 Color Me Obsessed, Bechard's first documentary is about legendary 80s indie rock band the Replacements.
 Called "the rock version of Rashomon" by the Village Voice, and one of "the seven best new music documentaries of the year" by Rolling Stone, the film has been playing the film festival and arthouse circuit since its premiere in March 2011.
-It was released on DVD in November 2012.
+It was released on DVD in November 2012, and then on VHS in July 2025.
 Though the film "hasn't a single second of their music, zero interviews with surviving band members and only briefly shows a few photos of the band at its ending, Color Me Obsessed: A Film About the Replacements manages to be one of the best documentaries on any subject I've seen this year."